hattiesteed/Express-Note-Taker/README.md

 5. Your new note will appear saved on the left hand side
 6. "Write" icon, when clicked, will present with empty fields to enter a new note
 7. New note will be saved along with past notes
+8. User will be able to delete saved notes